-"The aim of the HS2 project is to deliver hugely enhanced capacity and connectivity between our major conurbations " 1
+"The aim of the HS2 project is to deliver hugely enhanced capacity and connectivity between our major conurbations "

-However, the promoters must confront a highly inconvenient truth that even in conjunction with Northern Powerhouse Rail (HS3), HS2 does not deliver the basic connectivity and capacity necessary for a modern well-connected rail network which is essential for a prosperous Britain.
+However, HS2's promoters must confront a highly inconvenient truth.
+Even in conjunction with Northern Powerhouse Rail (HS3), HS2 does not deliver the basic connectivity and capacity necessary for a modern well-connected rail network which is essential for a prosperous Britain.

-Inside, the key issues are addressed
+Inside, the key issues are addressed.